 The Story of Ruth continues

-Interestingly Ruth’s story contains some clues for Hobart Baptist Church as it seeks to prophetically serve the city of Hobart.
+Ruth’s story contains some clues for Hobart Baptist Church as it seeks to prophetically serve the city of Hobart.

 During this time please direct any queries to the secretary, Heather Galloway (email@example.com).

-The locks will be changed next week.
+We anticipate the locks will be changed in the coming week.

 Please see David Needham at church on Sunday to receive your new key, or let the secretary know if you need one.